Congregational Care at Hancock Church

 Have you ever wondered what happens to those beautiful flowers after every Sunday morning service?
 They are broken into small bouquets and delivered to members and friends of our congregation!
 Like the prayer shawls, they represent a sign of God’s love and are sure to brighten up someone’s day.
 Those involved usually sign up for one Sunday a year.
 It’s a great ministry for a family to do together!

 Have you ever attended a memorial service here at Hancock?
-After the service, everyone is typically invited to gather for what we call a “collation.”
-The collation is the reception held after a memorial service or funeral.
-These collations are prepared by members of Hancock Church – we like to call them the “Hancock Angels.”
+After the service, everyone is typically invited to gather for a memorial reception.
+These receptions are prepared by members of Hancock Church – we like to call them the “Hancock Angels.”
 While this ministry isn’t always in the spotlight, it is so important to grieving families.

 Caregivers Support Ministry